Air Force of Zimbabwe: Formation and early days

 The Rhodesian Air Force (RhAF; previously known as the Royal Rhodesian Air Force), was reconstituted into the Air Force of Zimbabwe in 1980.
 The RhAF's mixed collection of aircraft were joined by other aircraft from 1981 onwards, supplied by Kenya, Britain, China and elsewhere.

 Support also came from the Pakistan Air Force who trained most of the Zimbabwean pilots in the initial days, assisted in the re-construction of Thornhill Air Base, and provided Air Marshal Azim Daudpota to Zimbabwe as the Chief of Air Staff (1983–1986).

-In 1981, the Air Force of Zimbabwe ordered 8 eight Hawk MK60s, which were delivered in July 1982.
+In 1981, the Air Force of Zimbabwe ordered 8 Hawk MK60s, which were delivered in July 1982.
 On the night of 25 July 1982, a sabotage attack on Thornhill Airbase damaged four Hawks, nine Hunters and a single FTB-337G.
 One Hawk was written off, another was repaired on site and the other two were returned to BAE for a rebuild.
 A follow-up order for five additional Hawks was completed in September 1992.

 The first supersonic interceptor operated by the air force was the Chinese-built Chengdu J-7/F7 Airguard, 12 of the II and IIN variants were delivered in 1986.
 Two Eurocopter AS532 Cougar helicopters were reported to be in use for VIP duties in 1997, delivered in April 1995 and September 1996.
 In April 2021, a newer (refurbished) Eurocopter EC225 Super Puma was added to the fleet.